 Advice and Feedback Hours (Term 2, excluding Reading Week)

 - Tuesdays, 11am-noon

-Exceptionally, A&F hours in Week 1 of Term 2 will take place only on:
+A&F hours in Weeks 1-4 of Term 2 will take place on:

 Dr Gabriel Siles-Brügge is an Associate Professor in Public Policy, Director of the Centre for the Study of Globalisation and Regionalisation and the Programme Director for the MA in Public Policy.